anshulmeshram2005-source/calculator/README.md

 └── README.md
 ```

-## How to Run

-1. Download or clone the repository.
-2. Open `index.html` in any web browser.
-3. Start calculating.

 ## Purpose

 This project was created as a frontend development practice project to improve skills in HTML, CSS, JavaScript, DOM manipulation, event handling, and responsive web design.